NSS-Data-Instructional-Stuff/data-analytics/projects/yelp-charlotte/README.md

       b.
 Which business has the highest number of 5-star reviews?
 (Make sure that you use count of stars, not sum of stars here!).
 Which has the highest number of 1-star reviews?
 Highest number of total reviews?

-     BONUS:  The business with the highest number of 5-star reviews might just be one that has been reviewed a lot.
-Redo the previous question but this time, find the business with the highest proportion of 5-star reviews.
-To ensure that we have a large enough sample of reviews, only consider businesses with at least 100 reviews.
-Which business has the highest proportion of 1-star reviews?
-Again, only consider businesses having at least 100 reviews.

       c.
 How many businesses in the dataset are no longer open?
 Does there appear to be a difference in the average stars recieved by businesses that are still open and those that have closed?

       d.
 Explore how reviews have changed from year to year.
 For example, look at number of reviews per year, percentage of reviews by number of stars, or anything else interesing that you find.